-- Drinking plenty of liquids (preferably with oral rehydration salts to replace lost electrolytes — see below)
+- drinking plenty of liquids (preferably with oral rehydration salts to replace lost electrolytes — see below)

-- Ensuring fluid intake even if vomiting persists, by sipping small amounts of water or allowing ice cubes to melt in the mouth.
+- ensuring fluid intake even if vomiting persists, by sipping small amounts of water or allowing ice cubes to melt in the mouth

 It is important to get the right concentration, as too much sugar can make diarrhea worse, while too much salt can be extremely harmful, especially for children.
-A more dilute solution (for instance using more than 1 liter of water), is preferable to a more concentrated solution.
+A more diluted solution (for instance using more than 1 liter of water), is preferable to a more concentrated solution.